alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-appium.md

 The script will install any requirements that are missing from your machine (except Android SDK and XCode CLT), then run a basic test scenario:

 1. The app will be started by Appium;
-2. AltUnity Tester will ensure it's initially loaded;
+2. AltTester Unity SDK will ensure it's initially loaded;
 3. Appium will put the app in the background for a couple of seconds, then resume it;
-4. AltUnity Tester will check if the app was resumed successfully.
+4. AltTester Unity SDK will check if the app was resumed successfully.

 ```eval_rst
 .. note::